DipakSalunke/malicious_exe_file_detection_using-ml/README.md

  https://dipak-scanexe.herokuapp.com/
  <br>
  <br>
-OR you can use a QR scanner app on your phone :
+you can use a QR scanner app on your phone, or some camera apps :
 <br>
 <br>
 <img src="https://github.com/DipakSalunke/malicious_exe_file_detection_using_ml/blob/master/qrcode_dipak-scanexe.herokuapp.com.png" width="150" height="150"/>